Awareness

 • Miles For Smiles Foundation was instrumental in having April proclaimed Child Abuse Prevention Month in St. John’s, NL; Halifax, NS; Fredericton, NB; Victoria, BC; Regina, Saskatchewan; St. Alberts, Alberta; Yellowknife and Iqaluit.

-• While working with government officials, April was also provincially proclaimed Child Abuse Prevention Month in 2016, for the first time in the province of Newfoundland and Labrador.
+• While working with government officials, April was proclaimed Child Abuse Prevention Month in Newfoundland and Labrador for the first time.

 2017